 Photographs of missing children.
 The Internal Revenue Service is a proud partner with the National Center for Missing and Exploited Children.
 Photographs of missing children selected by the Center may appear in this publication on pages that would otherwise be blank.
 You can help bring these children home by looking at the photographs and calling 1-800-THE-LOST (1-800-843-5678) if you recognize a child.

 Introduction

-This publication provides tax information for first-time homeowners.
-Your first home may be a house, condominium, cooperative apartment, mobile home, houseboat, or house trailer.
+This publication provides tax information for homeowners.
+Your home may be a house, condominium, cooperative apartment, mobile home, houseboat, or house trailer.

 The following topics are explained.